schombert/DataContainer/file_format_documentation.md

 - `type{...}` with a single parameter.
 This parameter must itself by a key with zero or more parameters, which will determine the type of value stored in this property.
 Valid sub-keys are: `bitfield` with no parameters (for boolean values to be stored a packed bits), `derived{...}` with a single parameter (the single parameter defines the type of the value, but no storage will be allocated and it will require a hooked setter and/or getter to be usable), `vector_pool{...}{...}` with two parameters (the first a number determining the size of the memory pool backing the storage of the vectors, and the second the type of values stored in the vectors), `object{...}` with one parameter (which results in a property that stores value of the type named in the parameter and which are assumed to be *not* safe to `memcpy` and hence must have their constructors and destructors run and must be serialized and deserialized by custom routines), `array{...}{...}` with two parameters (the first the index type of this array and the second the type of value stored in it) or one parameter `array{...}` (with the parameter the type of values and the index type defaulting to `uint32_t`), and finally `other` with no parameters, where `other` is not one of the keys listed above (which will result in a property that stores values of type `other`).
 - `hook{...}` with a single parameter.
 The parameter must be either `get`, or `set`.
 This will result in the `... _get_ ...` or `... _set_ ...` function to require a user-provided definition.
 Multiple `hook` keys may appear in a single `property` to hook both get and set functions.
 - `tag{...}` with a single parameter.
 These tags are referenced by `load_save` to determine which properties in an object will be serialized.
+- `private` with no parameters.
+The standard getters and setters for this property will only be available within specially defined member functions.
+- `protected` with no parameters.
+Only the standard getters for this property will be available outside of specially defined member functions.
+(Note that this is *not* the same as semantics for the C++ keyword `protected`.)

 For example: